-- understand how the probability of an event happening is measured; - recognise whether or not events are related in any way; - be able to assess the likelihood of events occurring; - understand and be able to determine conditional probabilities.
+- understand how the probability of an event happening is measured; - recognise whether or not events are related in any way; - be able to assess the likelihood of events occurring.

-20.0 Introduction
+1.0 Introduction

 'Sue is more likely than Jane to be head girl next year.'